 A few things to look for when purchasing a Japanese Maple Tree.

-TIP 2 Do any of the main stems have injury or wounds.
-Damage to secondary limbs that can be pruned out, and are not as critical.
+TIP 2 Do any of the main stems have injuries or wounds?
+Damage to secondary limbs that can be pruned out are not as critical.

-TIP 3 Will the seller Guarantee the variety is true to type.
-(There are a lot of mislabeled trees in the market).
-Buy from a trust worthy source or purchase in the spring when the tree has foliage.
-This helps assure you are getting the variety you want.
+TIP 3 Will the seller guarantee the variety is true to type?
+(There are a lot of mislabeled trees on the market).
+Buy from a trustworthy source, or purchase in the spring when the tree has foliage.
+This helps assure that you are getting the variety you want.

-A healthy tree will be a happy tree and is less likely to sustain insect or disease problems.
-Lastly, Japanese Maples grown using the root enhancement Smart Pot® Grow Faster!
+A healthy tree is a happy tree and is less likely to sustain insect or disease problems.
+Lastly, Japanese maples that are grown using the root enhancement Smart Pot® tend to grow faster!

-To see and purchase Japanese Maple Trees grown using Smart Pots click here
+To see and purchase Japanese maple trees grown using Root Pouch® Pots click here